 13. Know the Official (and Unofficial) Rules of the Road

 There’s a pretty good chance you might end up renting a car at some point while you’re abroad.
 First, of course, you should know that Aussies drive on the left side of the road.
 Watch out for traffic cameras everywhere.
-And don’t drive at at dawn and dusk!
+And, oddly, don’t drive at dawn or dusk!

 Yes, this may sound totally random, but during the early morning, late evening, and even nighttime kangaroos are everywhere and much harder to see coming.
 And they will not only cause damage to your car but probably to your emotions as well -- how much it would suck to hurt something so awesome?